artursopelnik/jsoneditor-cli/readme.md

 ## Features

-- **JSON Editing that runs on command line**: Edit your JSON files directly in your package.json.
+- **JSON Editing that runs on command line**: Edit your JSON files directly by your package.json.
 - **Multiple Modes**: Supports different editing modes such as `tree`, `code`, `view`, and `text`.
 - **Web Interface Option**: Launch a local web interface to edit JSON files in your browser.
 - **Validation**: Automatically validates JSON as you edit.